Logo for BirdStory

 Teach

-From concept to delivery, BirdStory’s media is carefully designed with input from our partners to create stories that increase understanding of key environmental issues at a local, regional and national level.
+From concept to delivery, BirdStory’s media is carefully designed to create stories that increase public understanding of key environmental issues.
+BirdEd brings our work into the classroom with programs and lesson plans, and encourages student connection to local landscapes and communities.

 Engage

-By inventing formats, presenting stories from fresh, un-biased perspectives and encouraging informed reflection, BirdStory deliberately seeks to engage neglected audiences and appeal to key conservation constituents – to bridge demographic and education divides.
+By inventing formats, presenting stories from fresh, un-biased perspectives, BirdStory deliberately seeks to engage neglected audiences and expand existing conservation constituencies.
+Our media is intended to be shared in communities; BirdGuides then help frame post-screening discussions and reflections.

 BASTION: The Northern Gannet